New Brunswick reviewing approval of B.C. Christian law school with antigay policy

 The B.C. accreditation was granted in spite of a 26-page report in March 2013 that detailed serious concerns raised by five Canadian lawyers, hired by the provincial government, about issues including the proposed law school’s academic freedom, its world view, the teaching of legal skills, and the quality of courses.

-Law societies in Alberta, Saskatchewan, Newfoundland and Labrador, Prince Edward Island, and Nunavut have granted the university accreditation.
+Law societies in Alberta, Saskatchewan, Prince Edward Island, and the Yukon have granted the university accreditation.
 Ontario and Nova Scotia denied the school accreditation due to its convenant.